 - Submit your professional portfolio, which should include a curriculum vitae or resume of professional accomplishments.

-- Official transcripts from all colleges/universities attended indicating completion of a baccalaureate degree in nursing (for Post-Baccalaureate entry), or a master’s degree in nursing (for Post-Masters entry).
+- Official transcripts from all colleges/universities attended indicating completion of a baccalaureate degree in nursing and official transcripts indicating completion of a master’s degree in nursing (for Post-Masters entry).

-- A copy of current Massachusetts licensure as a registered nurse without restrictions.
+- A copy of current Massachusetts or Connecticut licensure as a registered nurse without restrictions.

 - Three letters of reference pertaining to the candidate’s academic ability and clinical practice.